 Termination of a brokerage contract

-Under the Act, a seller, buyer or lessor, despite any stipulation to the contrary, always has three days after receiving a duplicate of the brokerage contract to cancel (or terminate) the contract, at his discretion, by sending written notice to this effect to the broker or agency.
-This is known as the right to cancel.
+Under the Act, a seller, buyer or lessor, despite any stipulation to the contrary, always has three days after receiving a duplicate of the brokerage contract to terminate (or put an end to) the contract, at his discretion, by sending written notice to this effect to the broker or agency.
+This is known as the right of withdrawal.

 Apart from this case, in principle a contract cannot be terminated before the expiry date stipulated therein.
 However, article 2125 of the Civil Code of Québec states that, in the case of a contract for services, the client can unilaterally terminate the contract.